Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Abstract

 \section{Abstract}

-We present a novel deep learning pipeline to perform a model-independent, likelihood-free search for anomalous (i.e., non-background) events in the proposed next generation multi-ton scale liquid Xenon-based direct detection experiment, DARWIN.
-We train an anomaly detector comprising a variational autoencoder and a classifier on extensive, high-dimensional simulated detector response data and construct a one-dimensional anomaly score optimised to reject the background only hypothesis in the presence of an excess of non-background-like events.
-We benchmark the procedure with a sensitivity study that determines its power to reject the background-only hypothesis in the presence of an injected WIMP dark matter signal, outperforming the classical, likelihood-based background rejection test.
-We show that our neural networks learn relevant energy features of the events from low-level, high-dimensional detector outputs, without the need to compress this data into lower-dimensional observables, thus reducing computational effort and information loss.
-For the future, our approach lays the foundation for an efficient end-to-end pipeline that eliminates the need for many of the corrections and cuts that are traditionally part of the analysis chain, with the potential of achieving higher accuracy and significant reduction of analysis time.
+We present a deep learning pipeline to perform a model-independent, likelihood-free search for anomalous (i.e., non-background) events in the proposed next-generation multi-ton scale liquid xenon-based direct detection experiment, DARWIN.
+We train an anomaly detector comprising a variational autoencoder (VAE) and a classifier on high-dimensional simulated detector response data and construct a 1D anomaly score to reject the background-only hypothesis in the presence of an excess of non-background-like events.
+We use simulated validation data to determine the power of the method to reject the background-only hypothesis in the presence of a WIMP dark matter signal, without any model-dependent assumption about the nature of the signal.
+We show that our neural networks learn relevant features of the events from low-level, high-dimensional detector outputs, avoiding lossy and computationally expensive compression into lower-dimensional observables. {Our approach is complementary to the usual likelihood-based analysis, in that it reduces the reliance on many of the corrections and cuts that are traditionally part of the analysis chain, with the potential of achieving higher accuracy and significant reduction of analysis time.
+We envisage the methodology presented in this work augmenting or complementing likelihood-based and other data-driven methods currently utilized in the DARWIN (and in the future, XLZD) analysis pipeline. }